MHovenkamp/DECO/README.md

 Al other models can be found by opening software_models.html.

 ## Building and running
 This robot is compiled and flashed by [PlatformIO](https://platformio.org/).
 Install platformIO core to work with this project.
-Then run the folowing commands in a terminal in the directory.
+Then run the following commands in a terminal in the directory.
 The directory will build the robot and flash to your arduino.
 PlatformIO will install all libraries and updates by itself.
 If something does not work try updating the libraries through platformIO trough the commando
 ```
 platformio update
 ```